April 29, 2025

 For example, The Daily from the New York Times is only nine characters long, but it manages to convey a lot in a small package.
 The logo is bold and striking because the name is short enough to be big, and it also incorporates the New York Times logo, which tells new listeners that it's serious, factual, and from a well-known news source.

-5. Use relevant search terms if you can
+5. Include relevant search terms

 Make sure that potential listeners can find your podcast on the internet by naming it with words and phrases that someone might use to find a show like yours.
+This connection between your podcast name and discoverability is crucial for marketing success.

-6. But avoid keyword stuffing
+6. Avoid keyword stuffing

 Keyword stuffing is the practice of including unnecessary but relevant search terms in a podcast title — stuff like The Ira-Joe-O-Cast: A Comedy Podcast for Fans of This American Life, Joe Rogan, and Oprah Winfrey.
+This is a common pitfall to avoid when naming your podcast.

 Not only is the practice spammy, but podcast hosting platforms like Apple Podcasts reject any show titles that appear to have been keyword stuffed.
 Great content will earn you more loyal fans than shady SEO ever will.